joserodpt/RealSkywars/README.md

 | Game Time Night|rsw.night|
 | Game Normal Projectiles |rsw.normal-projectile|
 | Game Break Projectiles |rsw.break-projectile|

 ## Commands

 **/rsw create** - Creates a new map.
 Permission: rsw.admin

 **/rsw unregister** - Unregisters a map.
 Permission: rsw.admin

 **/rsw edit** - Edits a map (cage and chest add/removal)
 Permission: rsw.join

 **/rsw register** - Registers a map.
 Permission: rsw.join

 **/rsw delete** - Deletes a map.
 Permission: rsw.admin

 **/rsw list** - Opens the maps menu
 Permission: rsw.join

 **/rsw kits** - Opens the kits menu
 Permission: rsw.kits

 **/rsw shop** - Opens the shop menu
 Permission: rsw.shop

 **/rsw coins** - Sends the players current balance.
 Permission: rsw.coins

 **/rsw lobby** - Teleport to the lobby.
 Permission: rsw.lobby

 **/rsw forcestart** - Force starts the current match.
 Permission: rsw.forcestart

 **/rsw leave** - Leaves the current match.
 Permission: rsw.leave

 **/party create** - Creates a party.
 Permission: rsw.party.owner

 **/party disband** - Disbands a party.
 Permission: rsw.party.owner

 **/party kick** - Disbands a party.
 Permission: rsw.party.owner

 **/party invite** - Disbands a party.
 Permission: rsw.party.invite

 **/party accept** - Accepts a party invite.
 Permission: rsw.party.accept

 **/party leave** - Accepts a party invite.
 Permission: rsw.party.leave

 ## Creating an Arena

 1. Use **/rsw create name type players** or /**rsw create name type number of teams players-per-team**
 2. A GUI will appear.
 Click on the settings to change then, and then save the changes.
 3. RealSkywars will attempt to generate a world and, if sucessfull, it will teleport the player to the world.
 4. If the game is SHEMATIC based, RealSkywars will try to paste the shematic provided in the arena name.
 5. Set normal, mid chests and cages with the items on the hotbar.
 6. Set the spectator location with /rsw setspectator.
 7. Set the arena boundaries with //pos1 or //pos2 or with the worldedit axe.
    > NOTE: Don't forget to do //expand vert to cover the entire arena height.
-8. Save the arena with /rsw finishsetup
+8. Save the arena with /rsw finish

 ## Creating a game sign